-Under this program, a single applicant organization will be funded to form the Accelerating Center, a top quality clinical research organization with stem cell-specific regulatory expertise, a proven track record of providing the required services on a contract basis, the capacity to support multi-center national and international trials, and a dedicated focus on stem cell treatment clinical trials.
-The Accelerating Center, which will be permanently located within California, will provide logistical, operational and consultative services to clinical trial sponsors and clinics in order to accelerate the regulatory review process and the conduct of high quality stem cell treatment clinical trials.
-It will have an initial emphasis on CIRM-funded projects with a business plan to extend the services to other clients in the future.
+Under this program, a single applicant organization will be funded to form the Accelerating Center, a top quality clinical research organization with stem cell-specific regulatory expertise, a proven track record of providing the required services on a contract basis, the capacity to support multi-center national and international trials, and a dedicated focus on cell therapy clinical trials.
+Operating from a facility permanently located within California, the Accelerating Center will provide logistical, operational and consultative services to clinical trial sponsors and clinics in order to accelerate the regulatory review process and the conduct of high quality cell therapy clinical trials, with an initial emphasis on CIRM-funded projects with a business plan to extend the services to other clients in the future.
+The Accelerating Center will receive seed funding for five years to support IND submissions and clinical trials.

-Accelerating Center Services will include:
+Core services will include: